 Let’s take a look at the most common long-term care options available to servicemembers, Veterans, and their families.

 VA Benefits for Long-Term Care

-Setting up your long-term care through the Department of Veterans Affairs can be complex.
-Long-term care services offered through the VA include comfort care, physical therapy, around-the-clock nursing or medical care, caregiver support, and daily task assistance.
-However, this is only available if you are covered by a VA plan and your VA medical team has determined you need one or more of these services.
+Navigating long-term care options from the VA can feel complicated; there are many options to go through.
+Long-term care services provided by the VA include comfort care, physical therapy, around-the-clock nursing or medical care, caregiver support, and daily task assistance.
+These services, however, are accessible only if a VA plan covers you and your VA medical team deems them necessary.